digitalfabrik/react-sticky-headroom/README.md

 * Firefox >= 40
 * Safari >= 6.2

+However, if you want to support non-modern browsers, you are responsible for transpiling the code for your preferred target.

 For hiding and revealing the header, the browser needs to support the css-property `position: sticky`.
 You can read about the browser support for that on [caniuse.com](https://caniuse.com/#feat=css-sticky).
 'Partial-Support' is enough for ReactStickyHeadroom to work in most cases.